HusseinGivaGoogle/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

-# Spinning up a foundation data pipeline on GCP using Cloud Storage, Dataflow and BigQuery
+# Spinning up a foundation data pipeline on Google Cloud using Cloud Storage, Dataflow and BigQuery

 ## Introduction

 It’s incredible what you can achieve with your businesses when you’re making informed decisions and not speculating.
 But before the advent of BigData and Cloud, this was a major challenge!
 Even though companies had petabytes of data about user activity stored away in silos, there were very limited ways to convert this data into actionable insights.

-But that’s changed now - and with ETL data pipelines on GCP it is easier than ever to process existing data or set up pipelines to process streaming data and drive it into a data warehouse (like BigQuery) for richer analytics.
+But that’s changed now - and with ETL data pipelines on Google Cloud it is easier than ever to process existing data or set up pipelines to process streaming data and drive it into a data warehouse (like BigQuery) for richer analytics.
 But this brings up the question, how can a business use this?
 Consider an e-commerce platform that logs all user activity and clicks into a database for record-keeping purposes but hasn’t really been able to pool this invaluable data to modify the visitor’s experience.
 With a proper ETL pipeline, the business can stream this data to get insight into user usage patterns, modify product suggestions for individual users (by embedding a bit of ML via BigQuery ML) or even plan stocking requirements based on demand from a certain user type at a certain time of the year.
 The possibilities are endless!

 Do you think your business could use an ETL pipeline to activate your data records?
-Let’s discuss how to implement a foundation data pipeline on GCP.
+Let’s discuss how to implement a foundation data pipeline on Google Cloud.

 An ETL pipeline is defined by three simple steps: